Learn what are the most common mistakes small business owners make when it comes to graphic design, web design and branding.

 Moreover, Starbucks later scrapped the black background making their famous mermaid more distinctive.
 Sure, this industry giant probably has resources to spend and keep one step ahead in the design game.
 Still, we at least believe you can have an amazing, original design without breaking the bank.

 Design is subjective.
 Yet there’s no beating around the bush with this one: there is such a thing as bad design.
 What it comes down to is usually a mix of things—overcrowding, confusing messages, inappropriate use of visuals, etc.

 However, many designs fail due to something much simpler: poor choices of font and color.

 Using colors that are too contrasting can give viewers an instant headache, while elements too similar to the background might blend in.
 Of course, you can be bold—think of the McDonald’s logo, for example.
-Red and yellow are both bright, bold colors, but they belong to the same palette.
+Red and yellow are intentionally chosen since it’s been proven that this color combination makes people feel hungry.

 Similarly, there are a couple of fonts that are considered a bit of a no-no in the professional world, like Comic Sans and Papyrus (SNL explained it quite well with this hilarious video).

 On the other hand, even the most well-designed and beautiful fonts can turn out to be a pretty horrific choice.
 A critical thing to bear in mind is kerning or the spacing between letters, which can make a world of difference to what you’re trying to write/say.
 This design fail is one that has already made history by using the wrong font and spacing between letters.